DWTY

-DWTY (93.5 FM), broadcasting as 93.5 Brigada News FM, is a radio station owned and operated by Brigada Group.
+DWTY (93.5 FM), broadcasting as 93.5 Brigada News FM, is a radio station owned and operated by Brigada Mass Media Corporation.
 Its studio is located at the 2nd floor, RMM Building, 53rd Arthur St., Brgy.
 West Bajac-Bajac, Olongapo, while its transmitter is located at Kalaklan Ridge, Olongapo.

-History

-It was formerly the flagship station of Baycomms Broadcasting Corporation under the brand Bay Radio from April 1992 to Brigada's acquisition in 2013.
+It was formerly known as Bay Radio under the ownership of Baycomms Broadcasting Corporation from April 1992 to Brigada's acquisition in 2013.
 Brigada News FM Olongapo officially signed on last April 2015, carrying local programming and hook-up shows with Brigada News FM Manila.

-On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", positioning the city as the tourism gateway in the Philippines.